-Document your preparations for the trip.
 Take photos of things like roadmaps, directions, snacks, coolers, and the impressive way in which you’ve managed to shove your entire bedroom into your truck space.
-This will give a great before and after effect when you create your video.
+This will give a great before-and-after effect when you create your video.

-It’s a no brainer to take ample photos of the biggest ball of twine located in Minnesota, but also don’t forget to document any interesting people you encounter, funny signs, inside jokes etc. You can laugh together later at that picture of you becoming BFFs with a gang of Harley Davidson bikers or when that hilarious sign “Geriatric Happy Hour 3 to 5” shows up in your video.
+It’s a no-brainer to take ample photos of the biggest ball of twine located in Minnesota, but also don’t forget to document any interesting people you encounter, funny signs, or inside jokes.
+You can laugh together later at that picture of you becoming friends with a gang of Harley Davidson bikers or when the “Geriatric Happy Hour 3 to 5” sign shows up in your video.

 Shooting from the same perspective becomes repetitive, so be sure to include variety.
 Include wide shots, medium shots and close ups.
 You could also utilize angles and distance to create hilarious photos.
-So instead of taking a picture of a donut shop, why not have your friend stand at a distance of the giant donut sign and have them open their mouth wide as if they’re chowing down on the Leaning Tower of Pisa does below.
+You can have friends stand at a distance from landmarks to create funny effects, like the woman pretending to chow down on the Leaning Tower of Pisa does below.

-Take video of telephone poles, cows, fields, etc. whizzing by.
+Take video of telephone poles, cows, and fields whizzing by.
 The video aspect will drive home the point that you’re on the move.
-You could also take video of an unexpecting backseat passenger with their mouth wide open and drooling.
-Just be sure not to be in the same room as the person when they finally see the finished product!
+You can also add shots of passengers as you go, catching them singing along to a favorite song or falling asleep in the backseat.